 Limited companies fall into two categories:

-Private limited companies do not issue and sell their shares to the public through the stock exchange.
-So, if you are an investor, you can’t buy it there.
+Private limited companies do not issue and sell their shares to the public through the stock exchange, so if you are an investor, you can’t buy them there.

 Meanwhile, public limited companies list their shares on the stock exchange – and are also known as listed companies.
 As a result, the public can trade their shares.